 For example, successful finance organizations can now process mortgage applications online in minutes, while, historically, this process took weeks and required several in-person meetings.
-Across all industries – from financial services to retail – delivering this speed to end-customers requires streamlining and automating back-end operations through technology, a process known as business process automation.
+Across all industries – from financial services to retail – delivering this speed to end customers requires streamlining and automating back-end operations through technology, a process known as business process automation (BPA).

 BPA is a segment of business process management (BPM) that is a comprehensive and broad approach to improving and optimizing complex business processes across people and systems within an organization from end to end.
 During this strategy, business process automation or business automation is the actual process of leveraging technology to achieve maximum efficiency and simplify day-to-day IT processes and business functions.
 By automating repetitive tasks that typically require human intervention, organizations can move towards end-to-end digitalization and greater productivity, effectiveness, transparency, resilience, and more.